Why Are People Trying To Ruin Bradley Cooper & Lady Gaga's Lives?

 and best actress goes to irina shayk pic.twitter.com/ia653z8WNv— KaleyK (@kaleykatsanizzz) February 25, 2019

-Instagram is also where tabloids tried to kick up some drama, claiming that Shayk went and unfollowed Gaga after the performance, escalating the love triangle rumours from a buzz to a full-on flame.
+Instagram is also where tabloids tried to kick up some drama, claiming that Shayk went and unfollowed Gaga after the performance, escalating the love triangle rumors from a buzz to a full-on flame.

 As soon as people realized the narrative was getting out of control, many of these things were walked back.
 Esposito clarified in an Instagram video that she only commented "ha" because Spade was "so bold in what he was saying."